 As I told L.A. recruiter Bill Orr, “Bill, how can you invite a lady like this?
 She may be an elite athlete, but she’s not a professional athlete.
 There’s a difference.
 What if she wins the race?
 It’d be a disaster.”

 Yet more times than not, that’s exactly where we find ourselves.
 Even at last Sunday’s post-race media gathering in London, when the top three athletes were presented on stage many of the reporters paid no attention to the barely audible non-responses.
-In partial jest I suggested that the guy conducting the interviews should be wearing a dental smock, because it was like he was trying to pull teeth.
+In partial jest I suggested that the guy conducting the interviews should be wearing a dental smock, because trying to extract answers was akin to pulling teeth.

 And this event has one of the fastest courses in the world, and a sub-2:06 winning time with major names as past champions.
 But they are asking, ‘what will bring in new fans and sponsors?’, and fast times are no longer the answer.